07.08.19

 Other Considerations

-If you plan to purchase a wider ring like an eternity band or any style that’s 4mm or more across, or if you’re going to stack it with other rings in a wedding set, you’ll want to go a little looser and size up at least a ¼ size.
+If you plan to purchase a wider wedding band like an eternity band or any style that’s 4mm or more across, or if you’re going to stack it with other rings in a wedding set, you’ll want to go a little looser and size up at least a ¼ size.
 Wide rings can quickly feel too snug, especially in summer.
 Make sure to take this into account when you measure your ring size.

 Your Finger Shape

 Fingers come in all shapes and sizes.
 If you have larger knuckles but smaller fingers — you’re going to run into a challenge where the ring needs to be loose enough to slip over your finger, but tight enough that it doesn’t spin when on.
-If you size down too much, you won’t be able to get it on or off, but the spinning is enough to drive anyone mad.
-In this case, you have a few options:

 Measure Twice.
 Cut Once.